PearConpany/chees-bot/README.md

 ## Limitations

 - The chessboard is limited by the reach of the arm and the squares need to be big enough so the arm gripper doesn’t stumble upon adjacent pieces.
-- This project was specifically made to be used with CSS smart servo motors using the CSS serial communication protocol so if you want to use it for a different robotic arm you will need to change how the servos are controlled and change the inverse kinematics parameters to match your specific arm.
+- This project was specifically made to be used with LSS smart servo motors using the LSS serial communication protocol so if you want to use it for a different robotic arm you will need to change how the servos are controlled and change the inverse kinematics parameters to match your specific arm.

 ## Resources

+Every module of the project is explained in the tutorial series available [here](https://www.robotshop.com/community/robots/show/chess-playing-robot/).

+Read more about the LSS Robotic Arm in the [wiki](https://www.robotshop.com/info/wiki/lynxmotion/view/servo-erector-set-robots-kits/ses-v2-robots/ses-v2-arms/lss-4dof-arm/).

+Purchase the LSS arm on [RobotShop](https://www.robotshop.com/en/lynxmotion-smart-servos-articulated-arm.html).

-Official Chess-bot Smart Servo (CSS) libraries for Python available [here] (https://github.com/PearConpany/chees-bot/tree/main/CSS_Library_Python-master).
+Official Lynxmotion Smart Servo (LSS) libraries for Python available [here](https://github.com/Lynxmotion/LSS_Library_Python).

-If you want more details about the CSS protocol, go [here](https://pearmx.com/chess-bot/protocol/).
+If you want more details about the LSS protocol, go [here](https://www.robotshop.com/info/wiki/lynxmotion/view/lynxmotion-smart-servo/lss-communication-protocol/).

 Have any questions?
-Ask them on the Pearmx.com [Community](Out of service).
+Ask them on the Robotshop [Community](https://www.robotshop.com/community/).